When is Avenue 5 released? What’s it about? Who’s in it?

 Armando Iannucci’s space-com sees Hugh Laurie heading a star-studded solid

-After the vital and industrial success of Chernobyl, HBO and Sky are co-producing one other status present collectively – albeit one with a really totally different tone.
+After the important and business success of Chernobyl, HBO and Sky are co-producing one other status present collectively – albeit one with a really totally different tone.

-Avenue 5 is a science fiction comedy – not a typical combine – wanting on the mishaps that happen on the titular passenger house cruiser.
-And with an all-star solid, together with loads of British expertise fronted by Hugh Laurie, it appears to be like very promising.
+Avenue 5 is a science fiction comedy – not a standard combine – wanting on the mishaps that happen on the titular passenger house cruiser.
+And with an all-star solid, together with loads of British expertise fronted by Hugh Laurie, it seems to be very promising.

-Right here’s all the pieces you must find out about Avenue 5…
+Right here’s every little thing you’ll want to find out about Avenue 5…

 When is Avenue 5 on TV?